tanmayghare/nova/docs/user-guides/tool_system.rst

 Tool System
 ===========

-The Nova tool system provides a flexible framework for creating and executing browser automation tools.
+The Nova tool system provides a flexible framework for creating and executing browser automation tools using LangChain.
 This document covers the core concepts, browser tools, and best practices for working with the tool system.

 Core Concepts
 ------------